The Vermont Statutes Online

 (4) Acceptance of a modified plan or design by a developer shall constitute an undertaking that such altered or modified plan shall be faithfully carried out.

-(5) The capitol complex commission may adopt such rules and regulations to interpret and carry out the provisions of this chapter.
-Such rules and regulations shall be filed in accordance with the provisions of section 847 of Title 3.
+(5) The Capitol Complex Commission may adopt such rules and regulations to interpret and carry out the provisions of this chapter.
+Such rules and regulations shall be filed in accordance with the provisions of 3 V.S.A. § 847.
 (Added 1973, No. 269 (Adj.
 Sess.), § 17.)

 § 184.
 Penalties